 Eggshells are entirely compostable.
-However, instead of throwing them into the compost bin, why not feed them back to your flock?
+However, instead of throwing them into the compost bin, why not try recycling your chicken eggshells and feed them back to your flock?
 They are a great source of calcium for your flock and you can’t beat the price, free.

 No need to worry if you only eat a few eggs at a time.
 A great place to save those egg shells is in a metal pie tin on top of your toaster oven.
 Over the course of a few days, your egg shells will not only collect but dry as you use the toaster oven.

 31 thoughts on “Recycling Your Backyard Chicken Eggshells”